SEP6-BPR2/SEP6-Back-end/README.md

 Backend application for SEP6

 # Setup
 To use this you need to have ".env" and "./terraform/GCPAccount.json" files defined.
 GCPAccount is a cloud service account used for terraform.

+We are using OMDB for third party movie access.

 File ".env" contents:<br/>
   GCPDBHOST=0<br/>
   GCPDBPORT=0<br/>
   GCPDBPASSWORD=0<br/>
   GCPDBUSER=0<br/>
+  EXTERNAL_MOVIE_DB_KEY=0<br/>
+  EXTERNAL_MOVIE_DB_BASE_URL=0<br/>

 File "GCPAccount.json" contents:
   {<br/>